daormar/debasher/doc/design_doc_resident.md

     no longer be a consistent cut.
 Either every round of a program that is to be rolled back comes from a numbered trigger, or a round identifier carried by the marker and stored in each checkpoint lets the script check it.
+  - An initiator that crashes while its round is open can close that round again after it is relaunched, with a later capture (see "A crash while a round is open" in the Contract's limits), so that epoch is not a consistent cut, and the script cannot tell from the checkpoints alone.
+The node itself can tell at recovery: the log after the restored checkpoint's `capture_pos` holds the trigger or the marker with which it opened the round.
+Advancing `_last_epoch` during the replay past the epoch of every marker and numbered trigger in the log would make the node ignore that round from then on; a trigger without an epoch does not say which epoch it opened.
+Not designed.
   - How `debasher_exec` relaunches a program some of whose nodes are already `finished` (to be checked against the rerun logic).
 A new run recreates the FIFOs, which is what a rollback needs.